jasondaming/frc-docs/source/docs/software/advanced-controls/system-identification/introduction.rst

 ## Launching the SysId Tool

 The system identification tool can be opened from the ``Start Tool`` option in VS Code or by using the shortcut inside the WPILib Tools desktop folder (Windows).

+## Manual Tuning Alternative

+While the SysId tool provides accurate feedforward gains through automated system identification, it is also possible to manually tune these gains as a starting point:

+- **Ks (Static Friction Voltage)**: The approximate voltage needed to overcome static friction and make the mechanism start moving.
+While this is technically the voltage to overcome dynamic friction during motion, it provides a useful starting point.
+- **Kv (Velocity Gain)**: Can be approximated as ``(12V - Ks) / max_velocity``.
+A more accurate method is to perform a steady-state voltage-velocity line fit by measuring velocity at different constant voltages, which gives Kv as the slope and Ks as the y-intercept: ``voltage = Ks + Kv × velocity``.
+- **Ka (Acceleration Gain)**: This gain can be challenging to tune manually.
+Start with the feedforward using only Ks and Kv, then adjust Ka until the mechanism follows a trapezoidal motion profile accurately.
+Ka can often be set to zero unless the mechanism requires significant voltage to accelerate.

+.. note:: Manual tuning is a reasonable starting point for simple mechanisms, but the automated SysId process will generally provide more accurate results, especially for Ka.